merge/skulls/README.md

 When __upgrading__ to a new release, only the "upper" 4MB chip has to be written.
 Download the latest release image we provide and flash it:

+### Example: internal
+CAUTION: THIS IS NOT ENCOURAGED

+* Only for _updating_!
+You have to have your 8MB chip flashed externally using our `flashrom_rpi_bottom_unlock.sh` script (`ifdtool -u`) before this, once
+* very convenient: just install flashrom, but according to the [flashrom manpage](https://manpages.debian.org/stretch/flashrom/flashrom.8.en.html) this is very dangerous!
+* Boot Linux with the `iomem=relaxed` boot parameter (for example set in /etc/default/grub)
+* download the latest release tarball (4MB "top" BIOS image is included) and extract it
+* run `prepare_internal_flashing.sh` for generating all necessary files and printing all instructions
+* run the flashrom command you got from the script.
+That's it.

 ### Example: Raspberry Pi 3

 Here you'll flash externally, using a "Pomona 5250 8-pin SOIC test clip".
 You'll find